davidferret/circuit_analysis_program/README.md

-# Circuit Analysis Program
+# Circuit Analysis Project

-This program calculates voltage, power, and total power for a given circuit based on user-inputted resistances and currents.
-It supports both series and parallel circuits and provides visualization and data export functionality.
+This C project helps you analyze electrical circuits by calculating voltage, power, and total power for a given set of resistances and currents.
+It works with both series and parallel circuits and even provides a simple visualization of the circuit.

-- **Circuit Type Selection**: Allows users to analyze series or parallel circuits.
-- **Voltage and Power Calculation**: Computes values for each resistor based on circuit type.
-- **Total Power Computation**: Aggregates power consumption for the entire circuit.
-- **Data Export**: Saves results to a text file for documentation.
-- **Circuit Visualization**: Provides a basic textual representation of the circuit structure.
+You start by selecting whether you're analyzing a series or parallel circuit.
+The project then takes in resistor values and current levels, calculates voltage and power for each resistor, and sums up the total power for the circuit.
+If needed, you can export the results to a text file for documentation.

+I built this project because I’ve always been interested in how circuits work and wanted a way to quickly run calculations without doing them manually.
+It was a fun way to apply electrical theory to something practical, and I hope it makes circuit analysis easier for you too!

-## Example Usage
+## Example Output
 ```
 Enter the number of resistors (max 100): 3
 Enter the circuit type (1 for Series, 2 for Parallel): 1